adam-design/JavascriptCalc/README.md

 - using different methods to solve the same problem such as resetting an entire input box vs setting the value to "" onclick
 - playing with color schemes and user experience with buttons and how the interact (at one point the press of a button on the third column would push the buttons to its left down)

-11/10/15
-UPDATE: Project is finished for now.
-Will be revamped later after finishing  SimpleDesign

 Cheers,